anushkamanoj16/CM30228/README.md

 Please ensure final_model_dataset.csv is moved to the ./data directory.
 Please ensure there exists a directory calls "splits" within the data directory.
 Please ensure olist_sellers_with_coordinates.csv is moved to the ./dataset directory.
+The run.sh script requires the following commands to be entered into you terminal in order to run: chmod +x run.sh
+./run.sh

+Please note, if you would not like to create a virtual environment to run the project please comment out line 8-12 in run.sh.